haade-administrator/haade.fr/_posts/en/2024-04-22-test-of-the-tedee-go-connected-lock-and-accessories.md

 ### Guest Access Sharing

-The application is well designed to generate access with various settings as well as **sending automatic emails**, but *I am disappointed* because the person **must download the app** to be able to use this access, a link in the form of buttons to click would have been simpler *because if you do seasonal rental the customer may be reluctant to install this type of app.* *Well there is still the Tedee Digicode which will lighten your workload a little more. wallet*.
+The **Smartphone Application** is well designed to generate access with various settings as well as **sending automatic emails**, but *I am disappointed* because the person **must download the app** to be able to use this access, a link in the form of buttons to click would have been simpler *because if you do seasonal rental the customer may be reluctant to install this type of app.* *Well there is still the Tedee Digicode which will lighten your workload a little more. wallet*.

 {% picture posts/{{ page.guid }}/exemple-mail-invitation-serrure-connectee-tedee-go.png --alt email sharing access to the Tedee Go lock --img width="940" height="529" %}

+**But this is not inevitable, the web portal** of [Tedee](https://portal.tedee.com/){: target="_blank"} will allow you to refine the management of links or codes access depending on one or more locks but also depending on various organizations and reservation applications, it seems complete so I will write an article specifically on the management of connected locks from the Tedee brand.

 {% include product-embed.html guid="2194" %}